cullyn-inverba/cullyn-inverba/README.md

    git clone https://github.com/cullyn-inverba/notes.git
    ```

 4. That's it.
 You now have a folder called &ldquo;notes&rdquo; which is a copy of the one I pushed to GitHub.
 You now have all resources I have included in this repository.
+However, the files you will be interested in will probably just be pdfs.

 5. _Optional:_ Feel free to delete everything besides the class folder you need.
 However, if you plan on trying to use LateX yourself, then you might want to keep the &ldquo;assets&rdquo; folder since it has templates and custom class files that you can use.